Dynamically stable gaits for quadruped walking vehicles

 Straight legged walking for a biped robot

-When human walks knee joints are stretched periodically.
-This motion is, however, very difficult for a biped robot due to the lack of degree-of-freedoms (DOFs).
-We propose a new methodology for generating a straight legged walking pattern for a biped robot utilizing up-and-down motion of an upper body.
-Firstly, we define two new indexes, the Knee Stretch Index (KSI) and the Knee Torque Index (KTI), which indicate how efficiently the knee joints are utilized.
-Next, up-and-down motion of the upper body is automatically planned so that these indexes are optimized and straight legged walking is realized.
-The basic idea of the proposed method is, i) when a large number of DOFs of motion are required for controlling the ZMP, a robot makes its body height lower, ii) when there is a extra number of DOFs of motion, the body is lifted and the knee joint is stretched.
-By stretching the knee joints, human-like natural walking motion is obtained.
-Moreover, energy efficiency is improved since required torque and energy consumption to support the body weight become small at knee joints.
+When humans walk, their knee joints stretch periodically.
+This motion, however, is very difficult for a biped robot due to the limited degrees of freedom (DOFs).
+We propose a new methodology for generating a straight-legged walking pattern for a biped robot, utilizing the up-and-down motion of the upper body.
+First, we define two new indices: the Knee Stretch Index (KSI) and the Knee Torque Index (KTI), which indicate how efficiently the knee joints are utilized.
+Next, the up-and-down motion of the upper body is automatically planned so that these indices are optimized, and straight-legged walking is achieved.
+The basic idea of the proposed method is:

 Papers